Tori Dunlap is dedicated to fighting the patriarchy through financial education.

 Overcome your Psychological Bullsh*it Around Money

-Why are some people so good with money and others seem to always struggle?
+Why are some people so good with money and others always struggle?

 The psychological aspect of money management is probably one of the most important.

-Psychological barriers are especially hard on women because of traditional gender roles – they are considered the caregivers and expected to put their family life first.
+Psychological barriers are tough on women because of traditional gender roles – they are considered the caregivers and expected to put their family life first.

 How do we develop the right mindset?
-What exactly is holding us back in order to achieve our financial dreams?
+What exactly is holding us back from achieving our financial dreams?

-This episode is super important if you want to shift your focus and build new narratives around money, so make sure to give it a go!
+This episode is essential if you want to shift your focus and build new narratives around money, so make sure to give it a go!

 The Scandalous and Sketchy Truth Behind MLMs with Jane Marie